johnfoxwell/Professional-README-Generator/assets/README.md

-  # Testing Application
+  # Simple Project Title

   ## Description
-  This application is soley used for testing purposes and should only be used when the server is up and running.
+  This is testing app used to check the browser functionality of your app.

   ## Table of Contents